 What is emotional regulation?

 Emotional regulation is usually taught by a parent starting from infancy.
-The parent soothes their child, talks about feelings and explains that feelings their don’t have to overpower them and one shouldn’t be afraid of them.
-In addition, when caregivers provide stable and reliable environment early on – the little person takes on that stability and makes it part of own personality.
+The parent soothes their child, talks about feelings, and explains that their feelings do not have to overpower them and one shouldn’t be afraid of them.
+In addition, when caregivers provide a stable and reliable environment early on – the little person takes on that stability and makes it part of own personality.

 A person’s ability to effectively manage and respond to an emotional experience, in a manner that is socially tolerable and sufficiently flexible to permit spontaneous reactions as well as the ability to delay spontaneous reactions as needed.